Neutrollized/terraform-and-gcp-blueprints/pyspark-dataproc-cluster/README.md

 ## Note

-The Dataproc clusters/instances are stateless, and as long as you don't destroy your Dataproc staging bucket, your work will be saved there and you shouldn't lose any work.
+The Dataproc clusters/instances are stateless, and as long as you don't destroy your Dataproc staging bucket, your work will be saved there and you shouldn't lose any work (hence `force_destroy` is set to `"false"` -- bucket will not be destroyed if it contains objects)

 ```